yearn/ydaemon/data/meta/vaults/_schema.md

 - `isHidden`: If we should hide the vaults from the standard results
 - `migration`: Indicates the vault migration data and availability
 - `classification`: Give some more details to be able to classify the vaults in some UIs.
+- `displayName`: The name of the vault to use rather than the onchain name
+- `displaySymbol`: The symbol of the vault to use rather than the onchain symbol
+- `description`: The description of the vault.
+Note: if the vault is also a strategy and this field is empty, the strategy description will be used instead.

 ## Example